syncfusion-content/wpf-docs/wpf/Hub-Tile/Themes.md

 {% endhighlight %}
 {% endtabs %}

-* Now run the application and can see the blend theme applied for Hub Tile and Pulsing Tile.
+* Now run the application, you can see the blend theme applied for SfHubTile and SfPulsingTile.

 ![Display hubtile control with blend theme applied](Getting-Started_images/Themes_images_hubtile.png)

 ![Display pulsingtile control with blend theme applied](Getting-Started_images/Themes-images-pulsingtile.png)

-N> Refer below theme studio documentation to know more about `SfSkinManger` and its various features such as theming WPF framework controls, changing themes at runtime and applying themes globally in the application.
+N> Refer below theme studio documentation to know more about `SfSkinManger` and its various features such as theming MS controls, changing themes at runtime and applying theme globally in the application.

-## Applying themes using Theme Studio
+## Customize Themes using ThemeStudio

 Hub Tile and Pulsing Tile themes can be customized using theme studio.
 Refer the documentation [link](https://help.syncfusion.com/wpf/themes/theme-studio) for more information.